 All three of our GoPro options here feature a toughened build that makes them fit for their rough and tumble image-taking purpose.
 While that means that GoPro Hero 7 range isn’t the sleekest looking image capture device around – in fact it’s distinctly boxy and functional – here practicality takes preferences over good looks.

 Take for example the build of the GoPro Hero 7 Black, that allows for it to be submerged for up to 10 metres deep without the need for any additional housing (though additional housing can indeed be purchased for this model, if desired).

-The same is true of the GoPro Hero 7 White, which, even though it was the most affordable of the three series 7 options on launch, still also affords waterproofed usage at 10 metre depths, as doe the silver version which sits between the two in terms of pricing and overall feature set.
+The same is true of the GoPro Hero 7 White, which, even though it was the most affordable of the three series 7 options on launch, still also affords waterproofed usage at 10 metre depths, as does the Silver version which sits between the two in terms of pricing and overall feature set.
 Balancing its features and build with the price, the White version is a great ‘everyday’ action camera option for general use.

 GoPro Hero 7 Black vs Hero 7 Silver vs Hero 7 White: additional features

 As you’ll probably have gathered by now, out of the trio of options the GoPro Hero 7 Black is the one with all the bells and whistles.
 It features the expected connectivity options of Wi-Fi, NFC and Bluetooth, with the added facility of GPS.
 It can also be controlled via voice command, thus allowing for hands-free usage, with 14 languages being supported.
 Since you might be mounting the device on a helmet or handlebars, where it will rattle around, built-in image stabilization feels like a must and that’s what the GoPro Hero 7 Black delivers via a mix of hardware and software fixes collectively dubbed ‘HyperSmooth’, along with image capture functions including face, smile and scene detection.